Instructor: Bo Waggoner

 Some relevant papers: Brown, Lerer, Gross, Sandholm.
 Deep Counterfactual Regret Minimization.
 International Conference on Machine Learning (ICML), 2019; Mastering the game of Go without human knowledge by DeepMind group; Simplified AlphaZero Tutorial; and more.

 Connections of game-solving to reinforcement learning.
-This is closely related to the previous topic.
+This is closely related to the previous two topics.
 How do reinforcement learning and online learning techniques combine to solve zero-sum games, and possibly also single-player games like Atari games?
 This can also be related to investigating "multi-armed bandit" algorithms.

 Some relevant papers: Combining no-regret and Q-learning by Kash et al.; Playing Atari with deep reinforcement learning; and more.